-Retreat is a daily ceremony held at all military installations as the national flag is lowered at the end of the day.
-The ceremony of Retreat is derived from the one of the three required formations in the Army.
-These formations date back to the Revolutionary War and were held every day in garrison settings to take a roll call.
-These were held at Reveille (in the morning), Retreat (at the end of the duty day) and Tattoo (before lights out).
-Over the years the ceremonies evolved into a flag raising during Reveille and flag lowering at Retreat to mark the end of the official duty day.
-Tattoo is still sounded on bases an hour prior to Taps but there is no ceremonial function to it nor any formation required.
+Retreat is a daily ceremony held at all military installations as the national flag is lowered at the end of each day.
+The Retreat ceremony originates from one of the three essential formations in the Army.
+These formations date back to the Revolutionary War and were conducted daily in garrison to take roll call.
+They took place at Reveille (in the morning), Retreat (at the end of the duty day), and Tattoo (before lights out).
+Over the years, the ceremonies evolved into a flag raising during Reveille and a flag lowering at Retreat to signify the end of the official duty day.
+Tattoo is still announced on bases an hour before Taps, but it no longer involves a ceremony or formation.

 For a PDF of “Twenty Bugle Calls” which has the music and explanation of the call and origin PLEASE CLICK HERE

 Today, the Retreat ceremony serves a twofold purpose.
-It signals the end of the official duty day and serves as a ceremony for paying respect to the flag.
-Retreat may be performed as part of a ceremony with troop formation or played on a sound system.
+It marks the end of the official duty day and functions as a ceremony to honor the flag.
+Retreat can be performed as part of a troop formation or played over a sound system.

 HERE IS RETREAT https://www.tapsbugler.com/wp-content/uploads/2017/10/Retreat.mp3